CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.2 Archiving.md

 The available free space on the archive media MUST be monitored continuously.
 As soon as a defined limit value is undershot, a responsible employee MUST be alerted automatically.
 It SHOULD be ensured that the alerting takes place according to the role.
 There must always be enough empty archive media available to quickly prevent memory bottlenecks.

 #### OPS.1.2.2.A13 Regular revision of the archiving processes
 IT SHOULD check regularly whether the archiving processes are still working correctly and correctly.
-For this purpose, a checklist should be created that contains questions about responsibilities, organizational processes, use of archiving, redundancy of archive data, administration and the technical evaluation of the archive system.
+For this, a checklist should be created which contains questions about responsibilities, organizational processes, use of archiving, redundancy of archive data, administration and the technical evaluation of the archive system.
 The audit results SHOULD be traceable documented and compared with the target state.
 Deviations SHOULD be investigated.

 #### OPS.1.2.2.A14 Regular monitoring of the archive system [Head IT]